apsh2023/resume/README.md

 # resume

-This is apurva sharma i am currently increasing knowleging in  Devops.
+This is apurva sharma i am currently increasing knowledg in  Devops.